Mind–body dualism: Argument from personal identity

 If the counterpart of Frederick, Frederickus, is 70% constituted of the same physical substance as Frederick, does this mean that it is also 70% mentally identical with Frederick?
 Does it make sense to say that something is mentally 70% Frederick?
 A possible solution to this dilemma is that of open individualism.

 Richard Swinburne, in his book The Existence of God, put forward an argument for mind-body dualism based upon personal identity.
 He states that the brain is composed of two hemispheres and a cord linking the two and that, as modern science has shown, either of these can be removed without the person losing any memories or mental capacities.

 He then cites a thought-experiment for the reader, asking what would happen if each of the two hemispheres of one person were placed inside two different people.
 Either, Swinburne claims, one of the two is me or neither is—and there is no way of telling which, as each will have similar memories and mental capacities to the other.
 In fact, Swinburne claims, even if one's mental capacities and memories are far more similar to the original person than the others' are, they still may not be him.

 From here, he deduces that even if we know what has happened to every single atom inside a person's brain, we still do not know what has happened to 'them' as an identity.
 From here it follows that a part of our mind, or our soul, is immaterial, and, as a consequence, that mind-body dualism is true.

+Christian List argues that Benj Hellie's vertiginous question, i.e. why people exist as themselves and not as someone else, and the existence of first-personal facts, are a refutation of physicalist philosophies of consciousness.
+List argues that first personal facts cannot supervene on third personal facts.
+However, List also argues that this also refutes standard versions of mind-body dualism that have purely third-personal metaphysics.